-Stephanie and Brian were married in August at Byron Colby Barn in Greyslake.
+Stephanie and Brian’s wedding at Byron Colby Barn in Grayslake in August was the outdoor barn wedding of our dreams.
 Both Brian and Stephanie are super creative and artistic and put a ton of effort into making their day unique to them.
-Which is mt MOST FAVORITE thing.
+Which is my MOST FAVORITE thing.
 Brian’s hat and bowtie were so dapper and Stephanie rocked an amazing dress and killer shoes:

 Stephanie and Brian were super troopers trucking through the fields surrounding the barn with Jeremy Lawson to get these shots.
 Stephanie even brought some little insect friends back with her trapped in the layers of her wedding dress!
 And yes, that was just after they shook hands with Mr. Ed.

 So I rallied the troops: Stephanie’s brother escorted her down the aisle, they exchanged rings, shared a smootch.